 My aim is to transmit an open and reflective approach to photography.
 The field has massively evolved for 30 years, from barely being recognized as an art form, to be at the forefront for studying contemporary visual culture.
 I want students to understand how pivotal can be photography in looking at contemporary culture, but also how it needs to be in dialogue with other art fields.
 My approach is definitively critical and that is something I aim to pass on.

-If you're interested in what you see, make sure to take a look at Magali's course, Introduction to Contemporary Photography, which has places available to book now.
+If you're interested in what you see, make sure to take a look at our photography short courses which have places available to book now.
 Also make sure to head on over to Archipelago Projects for a selection of incredible Contemporary Photographs, Photobooks and other artwork.